deepanshupal09/CantileverBackendAssignment/Documentation.md

 ### Parsing Errors

-- Description: Errors while parsing the HTML content of the target websites.
+- **Description**: Errors while parsing the HTML content of the target websites.
-- Handling: Implement robust error handling and logging in the scrapers.
+- **Handling**: Implement robust error handling and logging in the scrapers.

     ```sh
     from bs4 import BeautifulSoup